oatlog/oatlog/doc/report/main.typ

 #META[Solution: E-graphs allow non-destructive rewrites.]

-#TODO[Alejandro: E-graphs and equality saturation (EqSat) are techniques implies E-graphs are a technique]
+#TODO[Alejandro: E-graphs and equality saturation (EqSat) are techniques implies e-graphs are a
+technique.

+Loke: Genuinely, are they not?
+]

 E-graphs and equality saturation (EqSat) are techniques that can be used to augment peephole rewriting to make it nondestructive.
 They allow multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch as a backtracking search would.

-#TODO[Alejandro: confusing sentence "not other expressions but rather" -> "by letting operators take equivalence classes of expressions as inputs"]

-E-graphs are data structures capable of compactly representing an exponential number of expressions evaluating to the same value, by letting operators take not other expressions but rather equivalence classes as input.
+E-graphs are data structures that compactly represent an exponential number of equivalent expressions by allowing operators to take equivalence classes as inputs instead of individual expressions.
 An e-graph can be seen as a graph of e-nodes partitioned into e-classes, where e-nodes take e-classes as input.
 Concretely, the expressions $(2a)+b$ and $(a<<1)+b$ would be stored as an addition taking as its left argument a reference to the equivalence class ${2a, a<<1}$, thus avoiding duplicated storage of any expression having $2a$ and therefore also $a<<1$ as possible subexpressions.